proinfocus/XFDesigner/README.md

 Here is a screenshot of a Twitter UI designed live in one go and it took just 10 minutes (including finding the resources online)
 [![Live Design Screenshot of Twitter UI](https://raw.githubusercontent.com/proinfocus/XFDesigner/master/LiveDesignScreenShot.png)](https://raw.githubusercontent.com/proinfocus/XFDesigner/master/LiveDesignScreenShot.png)

+## Tips
+### Design-first
+1. Create all your potential empty ContentPage, ContentView, etc., with proper naming.
+2. Build the project and deploy it to the device with XFDesigner enabled and start designing.
+3. Keep all style resources on the same page for better design outcomes.
+4. Use XAML based BindingContext for ViewModels for truly MVVM pattern-based app development.
+5. Use temporary placeholders from Internet in case of Images, which can be replaced eventually once design is complete.

+### Code-first
+1. Create all your Models, ViewModels, Data Services, etc.,
+2. It allows you to think more towards separation of concerns better.
+3. Once the code is complete, designing will be easier and quicker.
+4. Having ViewModels ready will give you the ability to design and test the UI parallelly.
+5. Keep other resources like fonts and third-party libraries ready for build and deploy to start designing.

 ## FAQs
 ### Time required to setup?